Index

 Ajar = slightly open ( door/window )

-Clique = coterie, circle, group. a small close-knit group
+Clique = coterie, circle, group. a small close-knit group of people who do not

 readily allow others to join them